microsoft/language-server-protocol/_specifications/specification-3-16.md

 > *Since version 3.16.0*

 The request is sent from the client to the server to resolve semantic tokens for a given file.
-Semantic tokens are used to add additional color informaiton to a file that depends on language specific symbol information.
+Semantic tokens are used to add additional color information to a file that depends on language specific symbol information.
 A semantic token request usually produces a large result.
 The protocol therefore supports encoding tokens with numbers.
 In addition optional support for deltas is available.

 _General Concepts_